-(4) Measures to ensure the fairness of the Tender Offer price and to avoid conflicts of interests and measures to ensure the fairness of Tender Offer than two-thirds at 77.51% before commencement of the Tender Offer, and that it is possible a structural conflict of interest state could develop at the Target Company in considering the Transactions including the Tender Offer, and from the perspectives of ensuring the fairness of the Tender Offer price, eliminating arbitrariness in the decision-making process of the Transactions including the Tender Offer and avoiding conflicts of interest, ITOCHU, FamilyMart and the Target Company, have each undertaken measures such as those listed below.
+(4) Measures to ensure the fairness of the Tender Offer price and to avoid conflicts of interests and measures to ensure the fairness of Tender Offer

+As of today, the Target Company is an equity method affiliate, that the total of the Ownership Ratios of the Tender Offerors' parent companies ITOCHU and FamilyMart as well as SMBC was. already more than two-thirds at 77.52% before commencement of the Tender Offer, and that it is possible a structural conflict of interest state could develop at the Target Company in considering the Transactions including the Tender Offer, and from the perspectives of ensuring the fairness of the Tender Offer price, eliminating arbitrariness in the decision-making process of the Transactions including the

+Tender Offer and avoiding conflicts of interest, ITOCHU, FamilyMart and the Target Company, have each undertaken measures such as those listed below.
 Also note that although the Tender Offerors for their part have not set any so-called Majority of Minority lower limit on the intended tender offers, since the measures described in items (a) through (f) below have been undertaken by the Tender Offeror' parent companies ITOCHU and FamilyMart as well as the Target Company, it is believed that the interests of the minority shareholders of the Target Company have been given adequate consideration.